 Ashford Castle is a beautiful spot, and spending a few hours here was definitely the right choice.
 (And the afternoon tea was delicious!!)

-(If you DO want to consider staying at Ashford Castle, though, you can .)
+(If you DO want to consider staying at Ashford Castle, though, you can check rates here.)

 From Ashford Castle, head to Westport, the largest town in County Mayo.
 I really like Westport for its location near the coast and Georgian town centre.